 We are living through tumultuous times.
-Between the global pandemic and the worldwide outcry for social change, it is easy to become overwhelmed.
+Between wildfires, viruses and pockets of violence around the world, it’s easy to become overwhelmed.
 I know I do.

 Alarming footage is everywhere, there’s a hodgepodge of different ideas, and it seems like everyone is on edge.